Tesla, Inc.: Model X

+Discontinued vehicle features

+As of January 22, 2026, Tesla has officially discontinued its basic Autopilot driver-assistance feature for new vehicles in the United States and Canada, replacing it with only Traffic Aware Cruise Control as the standard safety system.
+The move is part of a broader shift toward its more advanced Full Self-Driving (FSD) system, which is available only as a monthly subscription as of February 14, 2026.

 Services

 Connectivity services

 Tesla cars come with "Standard Connectivity", which provides navigation using a cellular connection.
 For a fee, Tesla offers a subscription to "Premium Connectivity", which adds live traffic and satellite maps to navigation, internet browsing, and media streaming.

 Vehicle servicing

 Tesla's strategy is to service its vehicles first through remote diagnosis and repair.
-If it is not possible to resolve a problem remotely, a mobile technician is dispatched, or customers are referred to a local Tesla-owned service center.
+If a problem cannot be resolved remotely, Tesla dispatches a mobile technician or directs customers to a company-owned service center.
 As of October 2024, the company operates 1,306 retail stores, galleries, service, delivery and body shop locations globally.
 Tesla has said that it does not want to make a profit on vehicle servicing, which has traditionally been a large profit center for most auto dealerships.

 In 2016, Tesla recommended having any Tesla car inspected every 12,500 miles or once a year, whichever comes first.
 In early 2019, the manual was changed to say: "your Tesla does not require annual maintenance and regular fluid changes," and instead it recommends periodic servicing of the brake fluid, air conditioning, tires, and air filters.